View William Murns's Obituary on RecordOnline.com and share memories

 Mongaup Valley, NY

-William Frederick "Bill" Murns, 81, lifetime resident of Mongaup Valley, NY, passed away on June 18, 2019 at Catskill Regional Medical Center in Harris, NY.
+William Frederick "Bill" Murns, 81, lifetime resident of Mongaup Valley, NY, passed away on June 18, 2019 and has gone to rest at the big truck stop in the sky.

 Bill was born in Albany, NY to Arthur W. and Mignonne B. Murns (Sanford) on March 29, 1938.
 Prior to his retirement he worked as a Long Distance Truck Driver for AMI for 20+ years, transporting U.S. Mail and other cargo.
 Bill found his greatest joy in woodworking, fishing, long scenic rides, farming, NASCAR, and time with his grandbabies.